 In 1995 they left Great Frampton House, in the beautiful Vale of Glamorgan, and relocated to the hamlet of Counthorpe, South Lincolnshire.
 Following their move to Lincolnshire they became founder members of the 'Neapolitan Mastiff Club', with Graham as the club's first treasurer and Chris their first vice-chairman.
 They also became founder members of 'The Smooth Haired Dachshund Club'.

-The kennels have now been resident at 'Counthorpe House' since 1995.
+The Kingrocks have been resident at 'Counthorpe House' since 1995.
 The main part of the house was built in 1595, with the two 'wings' that can be seen to the front of the property, being added in 1773.
 The whole construction is of limestone, quarried less than a mile from the house.
 One of the kennel blocks can be seen to the right of the photograph.

 One of our indoor kennel blocks.